elemaudio/docs/docs/reference/table.md

 # el.table([props], t)

-Loads a lookup table from a buffer in the [virtual file system](../guides/Virtual_File_System.md), from which performs an interpolated read with a position determined by the incoming signal phase.
+Loads a lookup table from a buffer in the [virtual file system](../guides/Virtual_File_System.md), from which it performs an interpolated read with a position determined by the incoming signal phase.

 The lookup position is given as a normalized phase value with linear interpolation for